TomekLesniak/DependencyInjection/README.md

 # Dependency Injection

-## This is a MVP that focus on dependency injection.
+## This is a MVP application that focus mostly on dependency injection.